Risk sharing under heterogeneous beliefs without convexity: Introduction

 The agents under consideration form a finite set $\mathcal I$.
 Each agent $i\in\CI$ measures the risk of net losses $Y$ in a space $\CX$ with a risk measure $\rho_i$.
 Given the total loss $X$ collected in the system, an allocation attributes a portion $X_i\in\CX$ to each agent, i.e., the condition $\sum_{i\in\CI}X_i=X$ holds.
 We do not impose any restriction on the notion of an allocation, i.e., every vector whose coordinates sum up to $X$ is hypothetically feasible.
-An allocation of $X$ is optimal (or Pareto-optimal) if it minimises the aggregated risk $\sum_{i\in\CI}\rho_i(X_i)$ in the system.

-This risk-sharing problem is of fundamental importance for the theory of risk measures, for capital allocations in capital adequacy, and in the design and discussion of regulatory frameworks; cf.\ Tsanakas~\cite{Tsanakas} and Weber~\cite{Weber}.
+An allocation of $X$ is {\em optimal} (or Pareto optimal) if it minimises the aggregated risk $\sum_{i\in\CI}\rho_i(X_i)$ in the system.
+This risk-sharing problem is of fundamental importance for the theory of risk measures, for capital allocations in capital adequacy, and in the design and discussion of regulatory frameworks; cf.~\cite{FilKup,Tsanakas,Weber}.